-Surgeries completed
+Surgeries Completed

-Robotic Knee Surgeries
+Robotic Knee Replacement Surgeries

-Years Surgical Experience
+Years of Surgical Experience

 Dr.S.Arumugam and his team are the epitome of expertise in knee care, leveraging years of experience and advanced equipment to deliver unmatched results.